torisrobloxmarket-lang/Siounsniojsipjns/README.md

 end

 --// ==========================================
---// TOWER OF HELL LOGIC (FIXED AUTO WIN & SKINS)
+--// TOWER OF HELL ENGINE (FIXED & SECURE)
 --// ==========================================

--- NOCLIP
 RunService.Stepped:Connect(function()
-    if not CFG.noclip or not char then return end for _, p in ipairs(char:GetDescendants()) do
+    if not CFG.noclip or not char then return end pcall(function()
+        for _, p in ipairs(char:GetDescendants()) do
             if p:IsA("BasePart") then p.CanCollide = false end
         end
     end)

--- FLY WITH ADJUSTABLE SPEED
+end)

 local flyConn, flyBV
 local flyKeys = {f=false,b=false,l=false,r=false,up=false,down=false}

 local function setFly(on)
     CFG.fly = on
+    pcall(function()
         if flyBV and flyBV.Parent then flyBV:Destroy() end if flyConn then flyConn:Disconnect() flyConn = nil end if not on then
             if hum then hum.PlatformStand = false end return
         end
         hum.PlatformStand = true
         flyBV = Instance.new("BodyVelocity", root)
         flyBV.MaxForce = Vector3.new(1e5,1e5,1e5)
         flyBV.Velocity = Vector3.zero
         flyConn = RunService.Heartbeat:Connect(function()
             if not CFG.fly or not root then return end local cf = camera.CFrame
             local dir = Vector3.zero
             if flyKeys.f then dir = dir + cf.LookVector end
             if flyKeys.b then dir = dir - cf.LookVector end
             if flyKeys.r then dir = dir + cf.RightVector end
             if flyKeys.l then dir = dir - cf.RightVector end
             if flyKeys.up then dir = dir + Vector3.new(0,1,0) end
             if flyKeys.down then dir = dir - Vector3.new(0,1,0) end
             flyBV.Velocity = dir.Magnitude > 0 and dir.Unit * CFG.flySpeed or Vector3.zero
+        end)
     end)
 end